kshaffer/kshaffer.github.io/_posts/2017-03-24-visualizing-adtech-network.md

   creditlink: https://www.pexels.com/photo/timelapse-photography-of-vehicle-on-concrete-road-near-in-high-rise-building-during-nighttime-169677/
 share: true
 categories: [data science, propagandalytics]
-short_description: "Just stopping by our favorite news site could expose information about us to dozens of different companies, most of which we know nothing about."
+short_description: "Just stopping by our favorite news site could expose informationc about us to dozens of different companies, most of which we know nothing about."
 ---